 - Annual Schedule, Withholding Registration, Payment, Reporting

 Commissioner, the Commissioner of Revenue.

 Department, the Department of Revenue.

-Massachusetts- Source Income, Massachusetts gross income derived from or effectively connected with (a) any trade or business, including any employment, carried on by a pass-through entity in Massachusetts, whether or not the entity is actively engaged in a trade or business or employment in Massachusetts in the year in which the income is received; (b) the participation in any lottery or wagering transaction in Massachusetts; or (c) the ownership of any interest in real or tangible personal property located in Massachusetts.
-Pass-through entities with income from sources both within Massachusetts and elsewhere must allocate and apportion the income according to the rules at 830 CMR 62.5A.1(6) to determine the amount of Massachusetts-source income.
+Massachusetts-Source Income, Massachusetts gross income derived from or effectively connected with: (a) any trade or business, including any employment, carried on by a pass-through entity in Massachusetts, whether or not the entity is actively engaged in a trade or business or employment in Massachusetts in the year in which the income is received; (b) the participation in any lottery or wagering transaction in Massachusetts; or (c) the ownership of any interest in real or tangible personal property located in Massachusetts.
+Pass-through entities with income from sources both within Massachusetts and elsewhere must allocate and apportion the income according to 830 CMR 62.5A.1(6) to determine the amount of Massachusetts-source income.

-Non-resident, any natural person, estate, or trust that is not a resident or domiciliary of Massachusetts; any pass-through entity without a usual place of business in Massachusetts; or any corporation that is not required to file or does not file a tax return in Massachusetts with regard to distributive share derived from a pass-through entity that is subject to the provisions of 830 CMR 62B.2.2.
+Nonresident, any natural person, estate, or trust that is not a resident or domiciliary of Massachusetts; any pass-through entity without a usual place of business in Massachusetts; or any corporation that is not required to file or does not file a tax return in Massachusetts with regard to distributive share derived from a pass-through entity that is subject to the provisions of 830 CMR 62B.2.2.